 Marketing is about developing a strategy to interest customers in the products or services you offer, and then implementing it.
 Marketing is a plan for how to communicate benefits.
-Marketing yourself works the same way as marketing for profit or non-profit organizations.
+Marketing yourself is similar to marketing for profit or non-profit organizations.

 Begin with determining your Unique Selling Proposition (USP) Use the formula from Duct Tape Marketing by John Jantsch: Action Verb (What you actually do) + Noun (target market you do it for) + Benefit (the result of what you do.)

-Find ways to sell benefits rather than features.
-Benefits are the results that you can achieve if you use the features.
+30 Elements of Consumer Value at Harvard Business Review describes different kinds of value that can be provided by a product or service.
+Focus on benefits rather than features.
+Features are a factual statement, while benefits are the results that you can achieve if you use the features.
 An effective brand appeals to emotional needs.
 After you’ve done all the homework, you still have to fish for the hook.

 As an individual, your products or services include your strengths, skills and talents.
-List these, then next to each one list features and benefits, your target market, and media that are most likely to reach it.
+Sell the value you provide.
+Consider your target market and which media and channels are most likely to reach the audience.
 Media can range from print materials to videos on a website, and can vary greatly in cost.
-Get creative to achieve wow factor without spending a lot.
+Channels can include social media like Facebook and Pinterest, Youtube, etc. Get creative to achieve wow factor without spending a lot.
 To get ideas, brainstorm with others and ask for feedback.

 Additional tools in your marketing toolkit